 I have the same conversation with my Gen X clients all the time.
 We start digging into the details of their finances, and we see the debt piling up.
-And while certain debt is reasonable—particularly for appreciating assets like a home or business—racking up debt for depreciating assets does something most people don’t even realize: it depletes your buying power and actually steals your future earnings, effectively turning your dollars into zeros.
-And because it’s no myth that “you have to have money to make money,” those zeros impact your wealth over the long term—not just while you’re paying off that $50K Lexus.
+Certain debt is reasonable—particularly for appreciating assets like a home or business—racking up debt for depreciating assets does something most people don’t even realize.
+Instead of building wealth, it depletes your buying power and actually steals your future earnings, effectively turning your dollars into zeros.
+It’s no myth that “you have to have money to make money,” and those zeros impact your wealth over the long term—not just while you’re paying off that $50K Lexus.

 Start BUILDING your wealth—today

-Once your fixed and upcoming expenses are covered, you can use the remaining bucket of money to build your wealth while simultaneously getting you out of debt.
+Once you’ve covered your fixed and upcoming expenses, you can use the remaining bucket of money to build your wealth while simultaneously getting out of debt.
 Subtract your total fixed expenses and your monthly “buckets” for upcoming expenses from your actual monthly income.
 You’ve now identified your true expendable income.

 Debt can be an emotional issue, which is one reason people are often just as irrational about paying off debt as they are at accumulating it.
 It may feel good to take that $5k bonus and pay down a credit card, but unless you’re also building your wealth, your money is still not working for you.
 Identify all current depreciating debt and start paying it down.
 Now.
 You can get that same great feeling of accomplishment by charting out how soon your debt will be erased under your new plan—and without taking on additional debt.

-Where this money is invested depends on how much you already have in an emergency fund, your time horizon until retirement, and other factors.
+Your personal circumstances will dictate where you should invest.
+How much do you already have in an emergency fund?
+What is your time horizon until retirement?
 Only your emergency fund should be sitting in an account earning 2% or less.
 All other assets should be allotted to longer-term, higher-earning appreciating investment vehicles.
 Of course, as your debt decreases, you can steadily increase the amount you’re able to contribute to building your wealth.

 This is the fun part.
 Some of this will inevitably go to less-than-exciting (but still non-fixed) expenses, but once those are accounted for, you can start playing a little bit.
 Set your budget for eating out (yes, this should always be a budgeted item).
 Saving for next summer’s vacation.
 A trip to Europe.
 Your child’s wedding.
 Whatever your dreams, budget for these “fun” expenses now.